 Acceptable Forms of Proof of Identification

 In most cases, sportsbooks will ask you to make sure that the MRZ (Machine Readable Zone) at the foot of both your passport and driver’s license is visible in the photograph.
-This is done to guarantee the document’s authenticity.
+This guarantees the document’s authenticity.

 Acceptable Forms of Address Verification

 To prove your address, you’ll need to provide some form of documentation that clearly displays your current billing address and full name.
-Most bettors prefer to use utility bills in this scenario, but they are many alternatives if you don’t have a standard utility bill under your name.
+Utility bills are the most common option.

 As long as the provided document is an official paper statement, shows your address and name, and has the company’s logo, you should be verified.